The Courage to Do It Anyway

 Don’t wait for the moment when insecurity disappears.
 It won’t.
 Move anyway.

-I was reading a retirement book and it had a chapter about what people say on their deathbeds—their biggest regrets.
-And what stood out wasn’t the things they tried and failed at.
+I was reading a retirement book, and it had a chapter about what people say on their deathbeds… their biggest regrets.
+And what stood out wasn’t the things they failed at.
 It was the things they never tried.
 Not running that race.
-Not writing that book.
+Not attending a sporting event.
 Not restoring the old car in the garage.

 The regret wasn’t, “I wrote a book and no one read it.”